Showing posts with label Koo Wee Rup Township history. Show all posts

 Health

 A Cricket Club started in 1893, the Recreation Reserve opened in 1906, and a football team had started by 1907.
-The Royal Hotel was erected in 1917.
+The Koo Wee Rup Public Hall opened in April 1902, a brick front was added in 1923/1924 and it was renamed as a Memorial Hall.
+It was demolished in 2002.
+The Royal Hotel was erected in 1915.
+The Koo Wee Rup Sun was first published in 1918, taking over from the Lang Lang Guardian which had commenced publication in 1902.
 The Masonic Lodge commenced in 1923.
-The Wattle Picture Theatre was opened in 1927, the same year the Koo-Wee-Rup Electric Light and Power Company supplied electricity to the town.
-In 1929, the first Koo-Wee-Rup Scout Troop was formed.
-To add further to the amenity of the town in 1930 the water tower and the water supply system opened and in 1943 the Fire Brigade was formed.
+The Wattle Picture Theatre was opened in 1927, the same year the Koo Wee Rup Electric Light and Power Company began supplying limited electricity to the town.
+SEC power was switched on in the town in 1935.
+In 1929, the first Koo Wee Rup Scout Troop was formed.
+To add further to the amenity of the town in 1930 the water tower and the water supply system opened and in 1943 the Fire Brigade was formed

 Railways